JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 6. Start app ⇒ edit project color ⇒ go to custom color menu ⇒ reset color

 All tests pass successfully.

+## Sneak paths

+We decided to test one sneak path from each use-case.

+### Use-case 1's sneak path

+Cancel a name change while on the dashboard.
+This corresponds to being in the _Dashboard_ state and receiving a **CancelNameChange** event.

+The test fails, because **QF-Test** isn't able to deliver the event.

+### Use-case 2's sneak path

+### Use-case 3's sneak path

+Remove a project's color while on the dashboard (color edit menu not open).
+This corresponds to being in the _Dashboard_ state and receiving a **RemoveColor** event.

+The test fails, because **QF-Test** isn't able to deliver the event.